TuriGuilano/alpha/README.md

 * Displaying state with JSX
 * Lifecycle hooks

+## General info about React & Do's and Dont's

+Try to stay away from actually touching the DOM as much as possible.
+React handles that part.

 ## What are Components?

 Components are reusable chunks of code.
 There are different types of Components.